Tama Tonga: Bullet Club and Guerrillas of Destiny (2013–2018)

 He took part in the 2014 World Tag League with Bad Luck Fale in November of that year.
 They finished at the bottom of their block with a record of three wins and four losses.
 Tonga and Fale would team up again in the 2015 World Tag League for a worse result, picking up two wins for four losses to finish penultimate with four points.

 On 4 January 2016, at Wrestle Kingdom 10, Tonga teamed with Fale and Yujiro Takahashi to take part in a match to determine the inaugural NEVER Openweight 6-Man Tag Team Champions, they were defeated by Jay Briscoe, Mark Briscoe and Toru Yano when Jay pinned Tonga.
 On February 11 at The New Beginning in Osaka, Tonga, Fale and Takahashi defeated the Briscoes and Yano in a rematch to win the NEVER Openweight 6-Man Tag Team Championship.
 After a three-day reign, the three lost the title back to the Briscoes and Yano at The New Beginning in Niigata.
 During February, Tonga accepted an offer to join WWE.
 However, NJPW retained him when they offered a new contract and hired his brother.
 On March 3, Tonga scored the biggest singles win of his career by defeating former IWGP Heavyweight Champion and reigning IWGP Tag Team Champion Togi Makabe in the first round of the 2016 New Japan Cup.
 The following day, he was eliminated from the tournament in the second round by Hirooki Goto.

 In March 2016, Tonga announced he would reform his tag team with Tevita in NJPW, recruiting him into the Bullet Club as Tanga Loa.
 The team was named "Guerrillas of Destiny" (G.O.D.).
-On April 10 at Invasion Attack 2016, G.O.D. defeated Makabe and Honma to become the new IWGP Tag Team Champions.
+On April 10 at Invasion Attack 2016, G.O.D. defeated Makabe and Tomoaki Honma to become the new IWGP Tag Team Champions.
 They lost the title to Jay and Mark Briscoe on June 19 at Dominion 6.19 in Osaka-jo Hall.
 In late June 2016, Tonga returned to CMLL with his brother for a month-long excursion and the two competed in the 2016 International Gran Prix, where Tonga was the last eliminated, losing to winner Volador Jr.

 Tonga was announced as one of the participants of the 2016 G1 Climax from 18 July 2016.
-NJPW's most prestigious tournament, it entitles its winner to an IWGP Heavyweight Championship title match at the next Wrestle Kingdom., Tonga's participation in the G1 was seen as a major step-up.
+NJPW's most prestigious tournament, it entitles its winner to an IWGP Heavyweight Championship title match at the next Wrestle Kingdom.
+Tonga's participation in the G1 was seen as a major step-up.
 In his third tournament match on 25 July, he scored the biggest win of his career by defeating Hiroshi Tanahashi (who had won the previous year's G1).
 Tonga finished the tournament on August 12 with a record of four wins and five losses.